Peperomia verticillata provides vibes of succulents and tropical plants with its vibrant mix of red and green leaves that even newbies can care for.

-1. Propagation via Offset Division
+1. Via Offset Division

-Step 2: Take the plant out of the container gripping its base.
+- Take the plant out of the container gripping its base.
 Now clean the roots and remove all of the soil.

-Gradually unentangle the roots and inspect for healthy stems.
+- Untangle the roots and inspect for healthy stems.

-The plant already possesses the leaves and roots; it is the easiest propagation method.
+The plant already possesses leaves and roots, making it the easiest propagation method.

 You can plant it either in the soil or water.

 - Take a clean pot.
-Layer it with a few pebbles and half fill it with the potting mix.
+Layer it with a few pebbles and half-fill it with the potting mix.